Fuzzy simplicial sets and their application to geometric data analysis: Metric realizations

-Note that $\te{ctr}_1\circ C_s \simeq C_1 \circ \te{tr}_1$ simply follows from propositions \ref{prop:Fsiso} and \ref{prop:Cniso} but the main point of the proposition is that $\te{Re}$ factors through $\bo{c1Fuz}$, i.e.~the only information needed for the metric realization of the simple skeleton adjunction is contained in the fuzzy 1-simplices.\\ Intuitively, one can think of the metric realization as a space of points, where the distance between any two points is either simply the minimum distance among all the face realizations in which those two points are contained, or, if any of their common faces is longer than the length of a path along several shorter faces, then one obtains their distance as the geodesic distance by hopping along the shortest path connecting them.
+Intuitively, one can think of the metric realization as a space of points, where the distance between any two points is either simply the minimum distance among all the face realizations in which those two points are contained, or, if any of their common faces is longer than the length of a path along several shorter faces, then one obtains their distance as the geodesic distance by hopping along the shortest path connecting them.
 Since the simplices are not filled as in the case of Spivak's realization functor, one does not have to worry about any other points that are not themselves the vertex points of the simplices.
 One can also think of those vertex points as the zero-skeleton of a simplicial complex.

 Now that we have completed an explicit description of $\te{Re}^{\te{skeleton}}$, we would like to do the same for $\te{Sing}^{\te{skeleton}}$.
 Fortunately, this is a much simpler task, achieved by the following proposition.